-You want to avoid any items of clothing that will fit snugly and rub against your skin, possibly removing your tanning product and possible staining the fabric.
+You want to avoid any items of clothing that will fit snugly and rub against your skin, possibly removing your tanning product and possibly staining the fabric.

-This is why It’s important to plan your self tanning accordingly.
+This is why It’s important to plan your self-tanning schedule.

 Is It OK To Sleep After Applying Self Tanner?